coreos/ignition/doc/configuration-v2_4-experimental.md

     * **_contents_** (object): options related to the contents of the file.
       * **_compression_** (string): the type of compression used on the contents (null or gzip).
 Compression cannot be used with S3.
       * **_source_** (string): the URL of the file contents.
 Supported schemes are `http`, `https`, `tftp`, `s3`, and [`data`][rfc2397].
 When using `http`, it is advisable to use the verification option to ensure the contents haven't been modified.
+      * **_httpHeaders_** (list of lists of strings): specifies a list of headers.
+Each header is represented by a list of two strings, where the first string is the header name, and the second is its value.
+Example: `["Keep-Alive", "300"]`.
+Note: applicable for `http` and `https` source schemes only.
       * **_verification_** (object): options related to the verification of the file contents.
         * **_hash_** (string): the hash of the config, in the form `<type>-<value>` where type is `sha512`.
     * **_mode_** (integer): the file's permission mode.
 Note that the mode must be properly specified as a **decimal** value (i.e. 0644 -> 420).